JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   Implemented party players and party player AI.
 Somewhat buggy but smarter than monster AI, will upgrade in near future (Joey)

+  Planning to remove some levels if we don't get this done in time (Jacky)

+  Drawing some monsters animations (Jacky)

   **6/9/14**